 |Confirm purchase and usage?|

 "Hmm... no thank you, system," Daz replied.
 He then returned his attention to the slightly nervous Ger.
 "He can be cured, but for five-hundred merit points.
-His lifeforce is still maxed out, so until that starts dropping, I won't spent my hard-earned merit points on curing him when it's not a critical condition.
+His lifeforce is still maxed out, so until that starts dropping, I won't spend my hard-earned merit points on curing him when it's not a critical condition.
 Rimmy, pick up the guy lying on the floor and gently carry him, please," Daz asked the Golem that was still waiting outside of the room.

 Rimmy tilted his head slightly before he turned around and re-entered the vault and walked carefully towards the man lying down who seemed to be having a panic attack upon seeing Rimmy approaching him.
 Ger's heart leapt to his throat as he watched the poor man squirm about like a Defenseless rabbit while Rimmy tried his best to pick Lyle up.